What is Astigmatism? Clearing Up a Blurry Situation

 Cylinder: This is the severity of astigmatism or how irregular the cornea or lens is shaped.
 It is measured in diopters.

 Axis: Locates the position of the irregularity on the cornea or the lens.
-Axis is measured in degrees of an arc, like the curve of your eye, from 0 to 180.
+The axis is measured in degrees of an arc, like the curve of your eye, from 0 to 180.

 myopia, LASIK